FACT CHECK: President Trump's Record On Jobs And Stocks

 "If we could sustain growth at this level for another couple of years then the amount of progress we could make on income inequality and wage growth for middle America would be maybe even unprecedented," Hassett said.

-Despite the tight labor market, though, wages have risen only modestly in the last year.
+Despite the tight labor market, though, wages have risen only modestly in the past year.

 "Wage growth was not as strong as we'd like to see it," Hassett acknowledged.
 "We fully expect that that's going to accelerate next year if the tax bill passes."